AlexanderB1290/oracle-cando-workshop/jcs-create/README.md

 When the request has been accepted the Java Cloud Service Console page appears and shows the new instance.
 The instance now is in Maintenance (Progress) mode.
 Click ***In Progress*** link to get more information about the status.

+The Java Cloud Service creation operation may take 30-40 min. to complete.

+When the new Java Cloud Service instance is created, click on the instance name.
+The Oracle Java Cloud Service Instance page is displayed with the Overview tile is in focus, displaying detailed information about the service instance.